CROSSINGTUD/CryptoAnalysis/CONTRIBUTING.md

 ## Branches

 This repository contains two central branches.
 The **master** and the **develop** branch.
 The develop branch is default.
-Both branches are *protected* against direct write access thus Pull Requests are necessary to push into them.
+Both branches are *protected* against direct write access, thus Pull Requests are necessary to push into them.
 Other branches are unprotected and can be created and deleted by a contributer

 The `master` branch holds the lastest stable release of the application.

-The `develop` branch holds the lastest development version of the application
+The `develop` branch holds the lastest development version of the application.

+New branches should *always* target the `develop`.
+Once, we decide to release a new version, we merge the changes from the `develop` branch into the `master` branch and deploy the changes to Maven Central.

 ### Branching
 Since `master` and `develop` branches are protected, working with branches is mandatory.